<< Yesterday | This Day in Baseball History |

 1993 |

-William Jefferson Clinton becomes the first U.S. president to successfully throw the first pitch of the season from the pitcher's mound.
-Orioles starter Rick Sutcliffe, giving up six runs in six innings, doesn't fare as well when the Birds lose to the Rangers, 7-4 at Camden Yards.
+At Camden Yards, Bill Clinton becomes the first U.S. president to successfully throw the season's first pitch from the pitcher's mound.
+Orioles starter Rick Sutcliffe, giving up six runs in six innings, doesn't fare as well when the Birds lose to the Rangers, 7-4.

 |